-- 11.1 Each nursing service agency shall maintain appropriate administrative records documenting administrative management of the operation, such as charter of incorporation, by-laws or administrative policies approved by the governing body or equivalent legal authority, and fiscal records.
-In addition the following administrative records/reports shall be maintained and kept current: - 11.1.1 contract(s) and/or agreements entered into with other agency(ies); - 11.1.2 personnel file and folder for each employee; which includes documented evidence of credentials and other appropriate data, including documentation of orientation, and quarterly in-service education, records of completion of required training and educational programs; - 11.1.3 documentary evidence of bonding and liability insurance; - 11.1.4 evidence of compliance with all U.S. Occupational Safety and Health Administration (OSHA) requirements; - 11.1.5 payroll records; and - 11.1.6 such other administrative and personnel records as deemed necessary and appropriate for the operation of the agency.
+- 11.1 Each nursing pool shall maintain appropriate administrative records documenting administrative management of the operation, such as charter of incorporation, by-laws or administrative policies approved by the governing body or equivalent legal authority, and fiscal records.
+In addition the following administrative records/reports shall be maintained and kept current: - a) a mechanism to establish an audit trail of employees, and to include as a minimum for each employee; date of employment by the nursing pool, date(s) and location(s) of each placement (accounting for each day of placement), and the name and address of clients; - b) contract(s) and/or agreements entered into with other agency(ies); - personnel file and folder for each employee; which includes documented evidence of credentials and other appropriate data, including documentation of orientation, and quarterly in-service education, records of completion of required training and educational programs; - d) documentary evidence of bonding and liability insurance; - e) evidence of compliance with all U.S. Occupational Safety and Health Administration (OSHA) requirements; - f) payroll records; and - g) such other administrative and personnel records as deemed necessary and appropriate for the operation of the agency.